Vertebrate fauna of

 Species : Hipposideros armiger

-Roundleaf bats are insectivorous bats characterised by a horseshoe-shaped base to the noseleaf but, unlike the Rhinolophus horseshoe bats, they lack a 'lancet' or projection from the top of the noseleaf.
+Roundleaf bats of the genus Hipposideros are insectivorous bats characterised by a rounded noseleaf but, unlike the Rhinolophus horseshoe bats, they lack a 'lancet' or projection from the top of the noseleaf.

-Similar in appearance to the closely related, but smaller, Intermediate Roundleaf Bat Hipposideros larvatus, the Great Roundleaf Bat possesses four, not three, lateral accessory leaflets on each side of the main noseleaf (although the outermost leaflet is poorly developed).
+The noseleaf has four lateral accessory leaflets on each side (although the outermost leaflet is often poorly developed).
 Males also possess a fleshy, swollen area above and behind the noseleaf.

-Hipposideros armiger ranges from parts of eastern India, Nepal and southern China (including Taiwan) through Vietnam, Laos, Cambodia, Myanmar and Thailand to Peninsular Malaysia.
+This bat occurs in parts of eastern India, Nepal, southern China (including Taiwan), Vietnam, Laos, Cambodia, Myanmar, Thailand and Peninsular Malaysia.
 It has not been recorded in Singapore.

 Fig 1 : Female from Penang Island, Peninsular Malaysia, clinging to the trunk of a coconut palm for a minute or so whilst foraging for insects.